Suillus lakei: Description

-Suillus lakei is edible, although opinions vary considerably as to its quality.
-It has been called "choice", as well as "rather coarse and tasteless" or "mediocre".
-Laboratory tests indicate that the fruit bodies have antimicrobial activity, and contain alkaloids and tannins.

 Similar species

 Mushrooms with an appearance similar to S. lakei can often be distinguished by their associations with trees.
 For example, the eastern North American species S. spraguei grows in association with Eastern White Pine.
 The cap of S. spraguei has red fibrils on a yellow background.
 S. cavipes and S. ochraceoroseus always grow with Larch.
 S. ponderosus, which grows in mixed coniferous forests, has a gelatinous veil.
 Smith and Thiers note that it is difficult to tell the difference between the two if S. ponderosus has lost its veil, since the colors of the species intergrade and cannot reliably be used to distinguish them.
 S. decipiens has a cap that is orangish to pink-orange with hairs or scales.
 S. caerulescens is a similar species in western North America; it can be distinguished by the strong blue staining that develops when the stem is injured.

 Habitat and distribution

 Suillus lakei is indigenous to the Rocky Mountains and western parts of North America.
 Its range extends south into Mexico.
 Fruit bodies grow solitarily or in groups on the ground in young conifer stands or grassy parkland.
-Fruiting occurs in the late summer and autumn.
-Suillus lakei forms ectomycorrhizae with Douglas fir (Pseudotsuga menziesii), and its distribution coincides with this tree.
+Fruiting occurs in the late summer and autumn, later on the West Coast.
+Suillus lakei forms ectomycorrhizae with Douglas-fir (Pseudotsuga menziesii), and its distribution coincides with this tree.
 It is one of the most common bolete species found in northwestern Montana and Idaho.
-In a study of host specificity in pure culture in the laboratory, S. lakei failed to form healthy ectomycorrhizas with Eucalyptus roots—the hyphae were covered in mucilage-like deposits and appeared to be collapsed.
+In a study of host specificity in pure culture in the laboratory, S. lakei failed to form healthy ectomycorrhizas with Eucalyptus roots; the hyphae were covered in mucilage-like deposits and appeared to be collapsed.
 It has also been noted to prefer poor, exposed soil such as that found on road banks and campgrounds.
-It can often be found with the mushroom Gomphidius subroseus, another species that associates with Douglas fir.
+It can often be found with the mushroom Gomphidius subroseus, another species that associates with Douglas-fir.

-Both Douglas fir and Suillus lakei are non-native introduced species in Europe.
-The fungus has been found in several central and south European countries following the intentional introduction of Douglas fir.
+Both Douglas-fir and S. lakei are non-native introduced species in Europe.
+The fungus has been found in several central and south European countries following the intentional introduction of Douglas-fir.
 These include Bosnia and Herzegovina, Bulgaria, Czech Republic, Germany, Hungary, Italy, and Slovakia.
 It is considered endangered in the Czech Republic.
-Suillus lakei has also been reported in the South Island of New Zealand, and South America (Argentina and Chile).
+Suillus lakei has also been reported in South America (Argentina and Chile) and in the South Island of New Zealand.